asyncapi/template-for-generator-templates/README.md

 ## Sample Template That Presents Generator Features And Best Practices In Using Them

-Generator depends on [Nunjucks](https://mozilla.github.io/nunjucks/) templating engine.
+Generator depends on [React](https://github.com/asyncapi/generator-react-sdk) or [Nunjucks](https://mozilla.github.io/nunjucks/) templating engine.
+You can choose the one you prefer more.
+Each render engine has a different way of working and has different features.
 Keep that in mind when familiarizing with Generator functionality.

+Templates are highly configurable.
+This Template also showcases most of the configuration options used in action.
+Configurations are stored in the `package.json` file in the [`generator`](#configuration) section.

+Both React and Nunjucks template has `hooks` directory.
+It's a place where you keep hooks that are special JavaScript functions.
+The [Hooks](#hooks) is a native generator feature, not related to React or Nunjucks.
+It allows you to plug into different stages of the generation process with some custom logic.

+This Template contains an example implementation of all features includes in the Generator, both in React and in Nunjucks.

+### React

+The list of resources that are relevant for this Template using React:

+- `template` is a directory where you keep all the files that will be processed by the Generator using React.
+Only files with the `.js`, `.jsx` and `.cjs` extensions are taken and processed by the Generator.
+The rest are skipped.
+- `partials` is a directory where you keep reusable parts (called also components) of the templates.
+You can also put there helper functions to handle perform actions on AsyncAPI data inside components.

+> **NOTE**: `partials` directory is recommended way to split reusable chunks/helpers.
+The reusable parts can be located both in the `template` folder as in another named folder.
+The only exception is the `hooks` folder.

+> **NOTE**: If you are using React as a rendering engine, you should delete the given folders which are related to Nunjucks: `filters`, `template_njk`, `partials_njk`.

+### Nunjucks

-The list of resources that are relevant for this Template:
+The list of resources that are relevant for this Template using Nunjucks:

 - `filters` is a directory where you keep filters later used in files from the `template` directory.
 Filters are normal JavaScript functions that you can apply to Nunjucks variables in the template files.
 It is [native Nunjucks functionality](https://mozilla.github.io/nunjucks/templating.html#filters), and we are just making it easier to provide them.
-- `hooks` is a directory where you keep hooks that are special JavaScript functions.
-The Hooks is a native generator feature, not related to Nunjucks.
-It allows you to plug into different stages of the generation process with some custom logic.
-- `template` is a directory where you keep all the files that will be processed by the Generator using Nunjucks.
+- `template_njk` is a directory where you keep all the files that will be processed by the Generator using Nunjucks.
-- `partials` is a directory where you keep [reusable parts](https://mozilla.github.io/nunjucks/templating.html#include) of the templates.
+- `partials_njk` is a directory where you keep [reusable parts](https://mozilla.github.io/nunjucks/templating.html#include) of the templates.
 You can also put there [Nunjucks macros](https://mozilla.github.io/nunjucks/templating.html#macro) that are like includes but customizable as you can pass custom arguments to them like to functions.

-This Template contains an example implementation of all those features.

-Templates are highly configurable.
-This Template also showcases most of the configuration options used in action.
-Configurations are stored in the `package.json` file in the `generator` section.
+> **NOTE**: If you are using Nunjucks as a rendering engine, you should delete the given folders which are related to React: `template`, `partials`.
+You should also change names of folders: `template_njk` -> `template` and `partials_njk` -> `partials` and remove the `renderer` field from [`generator`](#configuration) section.

 ### Template Specific Filters